Setting Cedar Fence Posts That Won’t Rot

 Caulk Around the Fence Post Base

-- Apply high-quality exterior acrylic latex caulk, or silicone specifically designed to adhere to concrete, at the base of the post.
+- The final key to fence post installation is to seal the base with caulk.
+Apply high-quality exterior acrylic latex caulk, or silicone specifically designed to adhere to concrete, at the base of the post.
+Find out if it is okay to use expanding foam for setting fence posts.

 - Note: This will seal the gap between the concrete and post that’s caused by freeze/thaw cycles.